 The Council will also seek to facilitate the delivery of a new pedestrian/cycleway across the Great Western mainline railway.
 It is proposed to complement it with a new crossing constructed to serve the Steam Museum and the Great Western Designer Outlet Centre.
-New crossings should be of a high quality landmark design that should be easily recognisable and desirable to use.
+New crossings should be of a high quality landmark design that will be easily recognizable and desirable to use.